yabinmeng/tombstone_counter/README.md

 In order to get the total amount of tombstones in the system for a Cassandra table, you have to sum the droppable tombstone counts for all time periods and then repeat the process for all SSTables for that Cassandra table.
 This process is a little bit cubersome and more importantly, it can't tell you the number of tombstones of different kinds.
 In lieu of this, I write a tool (as presented in this repository) to help find tombstone counts for a Cassandra table, both in total and at different category levels.

-# Compilation and Usage of the Tool
+# Compilng the Tool

 After cloning the code locally, run the following command which, when successful, will generate a target jar file under "target" sub-directory. (target/tombstone-counter-1.0-SNAPSHOT.jar).
 ```
 mvn clean compile package
 ```

+# Using the Tool

 To execute the program, run the following command:
 ```